-$$\psi_n(e_n, e) = \frac{\Pr(n = e_n, i = e)}{\Pr(n = e_n) \Pr(i = e)}$$
+$$\psi{ij}(e_i, e_j) = \frac{\Pr(e_i, e_j)}{\Pr(e_i) \Pr(e_j)} .$$

-These compatibility settings are intuitively sound because they give high compatibilities to pairs that co-occur frequently, and they exactly correspond to Freeman et al.'s conditional probability message passing algorithm [5].
+These compatibility settings are intuitively sound because they give high compatibilities to pairs that co-occur frequently, and they exactly correspond to Freeman et al.'s conditional probability message passing algorithm [6].
+They also appear as approximate maximum likelihood parameter estimates in the tree reparameterization framework [21].

-In Section IV, we will demonstrate that it is easy to generate training data, so it is a simple matter to estimate any discrete probability function by frequency counting.
+In Section III-B, we will demonstrate that it is easy to generate training data, so it is a simple matter to estimate any discrete probability function by frequency counting.
 Therefore, we discretize filter responses by counting them in 1000-bin histograms.
 The set of potential edges is already discrete, but it is too large to handle via simple counting.
-A 5x5 binary image can take on $2^{25}$ possible values.
-Even if we discard images that could never represent an edge fragment, such as an all-white image, noise and natural variability still leaves us with tens of thousands of edge images.
-Therefore, we have developed a simple edge parameterization (Figure 2) that reduces the space to 2717 possible edges and provides excellent coverage of the examples in our training set.
+A 5x5 binary image can take on 2^{25} possible values.
+Even discarding images that could never represent an edge fragment, such as an all-white image, noise and natural variability produce tens of thousands of edge images.
+Therefore, we have developed a simple edge parameterization (Figure 1) that reduces the space to 2717 possible edges and provides excellent coverage of the examples in our training set.
 Each edge is represented by the boundary pixel at which it enters the 5x5 patch, a possible interior inflection point, and a patch boundary exit point.
 The "empty" edge, representing the absence of a boundary, is included as a special case.
-During training, each scene value is represented by its best-fit parameterized edge.
+During training, each scene's value is represented by its best-fit parameterized edge.